 Some representative projects include: negotiating numerous health information technology agreements for hospital clients, preparing privacy policies for a medical device company, negotiating telemedicine agreements, establishing a pharmacy benefit management program for an on-line pharmacy, drafting HIPAA policies and consulting for the privacy office of a global pharmaceutical company, serving as privacy counsel to an association that develops quality tools and data analysis for hospital systems, negotiating provider agreements with over 140 health plans on behalf of a national provider system, preparing HIPAA compliance documents and negotiating business associate agreements for a business associate of health plans, incorporating start-up health care businesses, and analyzing regulatory issues for a start-up telemedicine company.

-Elaine’s earlier work experience includes: in-house counsel with Baxter Healthcare Corporation. attorney with the law firm of Gardner, Carton & Douglas (now Drinker, Biddle & Reath) and a management information systems consultant with Andersen Consulting (now Accenture).
+Elaine’s earlier work experience includes: in-house counsel with Baxter Healthcare Corporation. attorney with the law firm of Gardner, Carton & Douglas (now Faegre Drinker) and a management information systems consultant with Andersen Consulting (now Accenture).
 At Baxter she established their HIPAA compliance program and served on the global privacy team.

-Elaine recently accepted an adjunct professorship at Yeshiva University for the Katz School of Science and Health for their Biotechnology Management and Entrepreneurship Program in Manhattan.
+Elaine is an adjunct professorship at the Biotechnology Management and Entrepreneurship Program at Yeshiva University for the Katz School of Science and Health in midtown Manhattan.
 She also served as an adjunct professor in Chicago at the Beazley Institute for Health Law at Loyola Law School and the Center for Information Technology and Privacy at the John Marshall Law School from 2004 to 2016.
 Elaine is the former Chair of the ABA Health Law Section’s e-health, privacy and security interest group.

 Elaine received her law degree from Notre Dame Law School and her undergraduate from Columbia University’s School of Engineering & Applied Science.
 She is admitted to practice law in New York and Illinois.
 She lives in the New York City metropolitan area.